Delete Solaris files older than a certain date and time

-It is sometimes useful to delete files conditionally based on their age.
-This recipe describes a procedure for deleting aged files using the UNIX find command.
+Deleting files conditionally based on their age is sometimes useful.
+This tech-recipe describes a procedure for deleting aged files using the UNIX find command.

 The find command has a -newer expression which compares the found files against a reference file.
 It returns files with a modification time newer than the reference file.
 To find older files, preceed the -newer expression with the negation operator !.